eclipse-oniro-mirrors/applications_app_samples/Graphics/JsWebGL/README.md

 2. The device that runs the sample app must have the capability of invoking GPU resources.
 For example, an RK3568-powered device has this capability, but a device running the Hi3516 development board does not have this capability.

-3. The DevEco Studio version used in this sample must be 3.0.0.900 or later.
+3. This sample requires DevEco Studio 3.0 Beta4 (Build Version: 3.0.0.992, built on July 14, 2022) to compile and run.